meltaxa/rudicm/README.md

 source ~/venv/bin/activate
 ```

-RudiCM is ready to run out of the box for this challenge.

-The targets are defined in the targets/webservers.yml file for the two Slack servers.
+Update the targets/webservers.yml file with the target ip addresses and credentials for access.

 There are two runbooks under the runbooks directory: uptime.yml and challenge.yml.